 In a desire to further this tradition of integrating western studies into global scholarly conversations, there is special interest in publishing theoretical and critical articles in areas such as critical regionalism, global indigeneity, settler-colonialism, digital humanities, cinema and new media, global wests, and other cutting edge approaches.

-WLA Conference Information
+2023 WLA Conference Announcement

 Western American Literature publishes literary criticism and interdisciplinary work with a literary focus.
 We invite manuscripts on any aspect of the literature, culture, and place-oriented pedagogy of the North American West, including western Canada and northern Mexico.
 We are especially interested in work that advances the field in new and provocative directions and that engages in a conversation with the latest scholarship.

 If unfamiliar with our journal, take a look at recent copies available on Project MUSE.